However, it’s one that many acne patients could use more of.

-- Scientists in this 1984 study gathered 29 acne patients and fed them 0.2mg of selenium and 10mg of vitamin E twice a day for 6-12 weeks.
+STUDY TWO – scientists in this 1984 study gathered 29 acne patients and fed them 0.2mg of selenium and 10mg of vitamin E twice a day for 6-12 weeks.
 The results were good; acne fell in nearly all patients.

 It’s clear that selenium is phenomenal for your skin.
 Selenium is also one of the best reviewed acne nutrients on the internet, equally as praised as the famous zinc and vitamin A.

 Selenium’s main acne power is to dramatically increase your antioxidant levels.
 Antioxidants are critical for preventing blocked pores.
 The oil on your face, sebum, can block pores by itself but the real mayhem begins when it oxidises.